huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/machine_learning/README.md

 python find_motif_re_TES.py ~/index/mm10/mm10.fa tc_D44_52_3tail_peak.csv.csv.csv.csv tc_D44_52_3tail_peak.csv.csv.csv.csv.csv
 ```

 In this step, `tc_D44_52_5cap_peak.csv.csv.csv.csv.csv` and `tc_D44_52_3tail_peak.csv.csv.csv.csv.csv` are generated.
-We search motif form upstream 40 bp to 0 bp, relatived to dominant TSS/TES position. `NA` represents there is no motif in this region. `Number` means motif is in this position. `;` means more than 1 motif in this position.
+We search motif form upstream 40 bp to 0 bp, relatived to dominant TSS/TES position. `NA` represents there is no motif in this region. `Number` means motif is in this position. `;` means more than 1 motif in this area.

 ## 7. Unfold motif and change gene length to mean transcript length